naipmoro/qrng/README.md

 * __:hex16__   (a hexadecimal string between 00-ff)

 The **:blocks** option is relevant only for type :hex16.
-It sets the hexadecimal block length and must be a number
+It sets the hexadecimal block size and must be a number
 between 1-1024.
 The default is 1.

 The **:length** option is the number of random numbers